Satendra-Soraiya/hytrade-4/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## 🙏 Acknowledgments

 - Built with React, Node.js, Express, and MongoDB
+- Next.js (landing) with Tailwind CSS, Radix UI primitives, and Vaul
-- Uses Material-UI for UI components
+- Vite + Material-UI (dashboard)
-- Chart.js for data visualization
+- Recharts for data visualization
-- And all the amazing open-source libraries we depend on!
+- And the amazing open-source libraries we depend on!

 ## 🧩 Troubleshooting